devxiongmao/settin-up/README.md

  This repo is used to set up my Mac.
 Ideally this should be run in [iTerm2](https://iterm2.com/downloads.html)

+ I use either VS Code, or Vim for development.
+This repo configures both the way I like it.
+I primarily do development with:
+ - Ruby
+ - Python
+ - Javscript/Typescript
+ - Shell
+ - Go

+ The plugins, dotfiles, formulae, etc contained in this repo and meant to enhance your efficiency when developing using these languages.

 ## Easy as 1...
 2...
 3. That's how easy!

 If you are not Devxiongmao (Jon Psaila), be sure to update the system-setup.sh file with your git config information.